Click logo for Home Page

 James Fuller was at Travis for a training seminar in December 2005 and stopped by the Golden Bear static display.
 Here's the series of photos he submitted for C141Heaven.

-Copyright: James Fuller
+Copyright © - James Fuller

-of the 301st Squadron and Aircraft Commander on the C-141.
+Commander of the 301st Squadron and Aircraft Commander on the C‑141.

 Here are several photos of the C-141B Number 63-8088 now on display in the

 Aircraft Museum at Travis.
-The 63-8088 was the first C-141 assigned to Travis and
+The 63-8088 was the first C‑141 assigned to

 I flew it mainly on missions to Southeast Asia during the early 1970s.